awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

    kubectl scale deployments/coredns --replicas=2 -n kube-system
    ```

-1. Drain each of the nodes that you want to remove from your cluster with the following command\.
+1. Drain each of the nodes that you want to remove from your cluster with the following command:

    ```
    kubectl drain node_name --ignore-daemonsets --delete-local-data
    ```

-   If you're upgrading your nodes to a new Kubernetes version, identify and drain all of the nodes of a particular Kubernetes version \(in this example, *1\.19*\) with the following code snippet\.
+   If you're upgrading your nodes to a new Kubernetes version, identify and drain all of the nodes of a particular Kubernetes version \(in this case, *1\.19*\) with the following code snippet\.

    ```
    K8S_VERSION=1.19